History of rail transport in Thailand: Unification of railways

 There were two main issues preventing the unification of the lines on the East Bank and West Bank of the Chao Praya River: The difference in gauge sizes and the lack of a bridge connection.

 While the Northern and Northeastern lines, on the East Bank, use the standard-gauge (1435 mm), the Southern line, on the West Bank, uses the meter-gauge (1000 mm).
 In the end, it was decided that all standard-gauge lines were to be converted to metre-gauge in order to make potential international connections more convenient since all the neighbouring countries adopted the metre-gauge.
 The conversion started in 1920 and took ten years to complete.

 Along with the standardisation of the track gauge, it was also decided to unify the two workshops into one central workshop, thus requiring a connection across the river.
 The construction of the Rama VI bridge was then started in 1922 and opened to traffic in 1927.

 Coordination with roads

 As part of the engineer shortage in World War I, the Department of Ways, in charge of constructing and maintains main roads, were put under the jurisdiction of Prince Kamphaeng Phet.
 The policy adopted by the state regarding land transport then became rail-oriented with roads only functioning as feeder roads or secondary transport to places where rail is unable to reach.

 Locomotive improvements

 In 1929, the RRD proposed a plan to electrify the 90 km section between Bangkok to Ban Phachi.
 However, the plan was rejected due to the fact that electrified railways were still new to Southeast Asia and electric locomotives would not be able to be utilized in other sections.

-In the end, the RRD adopted diesel locomotives instead.
+In the end, the RRD adopted diesel locomotives instead - becoming a dieselization pioneer.
 In 1928, two diesel mechanical locomotives were introduced, with 13 more ordered and put into service in the early 1930s.